 “Equity takes into account the fact that not everybody is starting at the same level,” explains Colman.
 “Take home ownership, for example.
 A bank can make the statement that the loan application process is equal and that they will not discriminate based on race, gender or ethnicity.
 That doesn’t take into account student loans, familial debt, socioeconomic status, what have you.
 These are prohibitive factors that hold some individuals back from receiving a loan.”

 These limitations are what define barriers and give rise to advantages, ultimately leading to an inequitable process.
-Colman offers a second example of job application rates between men and women: women tend to apply to roles where they meet 100 percent of the criteria, whereas men will apply if they meet just 60 percent.
+Colman offers a second example of job application rates between men and women — women tend to apply to roles where they meet 100 percent of the criteria, whereas men will apply if they meet just 60 percent.

 For example, rather than listing years of experience as a requirement, identify specific areas of experience or scope.
 Doing so opens the talent pool up to qualified applicants who may be earlier in their career.
 Instead of “5-7 years of project management experience,” ask for “Experience managing projects autonomously, from ideation to implementation.”

 Inequity permeates every aspect of your business, requiring vigilance and swift action.
-“HR practitioners have to do the work to understand how it is we can go above and beyond to make an equitable organization for everyone,” says Colman.
+“HR practitioners have to do the work to understand how it is we can go above and beyond to make an equitable organization for everyone,” said Colman.
 “You’re not going to be able to build diversity if you’re not taking the steps to be more equitable.”

 While the workplace does require professionalism and etiquette (i.e. no profane language), an inclusive culture should not bar individuals from being themselves.
-“Employees should not worry about code switching or shielding part of their identity,” says Colman.
+“Employees should not worry about code switching or shielding part of their identity,” said Colman.
 “They should be able to walk through the door without feeling like something about them has to change.”

 Inclusion is what maintains diversity.
 Without it, employees will simply leave the organization.
-“If a candidate walks into a workplace and they’re the only woman or BIPOC (Black, Indigenous and People of Color) employee, they’re going to question the employer’s authenticity and values,” says Colman.
+“If a candidate walks into a workplace and they’re the only woman or BIPOC (Black, Indigenous and People of Color) employee, they’re going to question the employer’s authenticity and values,” said Colman.

-“People want to belong, plain and simple,” she adds.
+“People want to belong, plain and simple,” she said.
 “And marginalized individuals want to know that they’re not going to be the token person to represent a demographic.
 They shouldn’t have to worry about that in the workplace; they should be focused on how they’re going to have an impact within the company.”

 Understanding how each element of DEI builds upon the others is important to creating a work environment that is equitable and inclusive of all individuals.
 Just like DEI is a multifaceted process, Colman encourages employers to lean on each other.

-“It’s not going to be a single HR person that addresses the issue of DEI for a company,” she says.
+“It’s not going to be a single HR person that addresses the issue of DEI for a company,” she said.
 “Lean on your professional community.
 You’re not going to be able to have all the answers because you don’t have all the perspectives.”

 The focus on DEI has prompted a huge shift for HR.
-“I think the mindset has always been to avoid talking about these things,” says Colman.
+“I think the mindset has always been to avoid talking about these things,” said Colman.
 “We typically put them in the handbook and address them in training maybe once a year.
 We didn’t want to make people uncomfortable.
 I think right now, the call to action is about understanding how to navigate that discomfort and how to use that to elevate your workforce.
 It’s about doing the important work that is long overdue and becoming inclusive and equitable.”